This section addresses the workflow for migrating an application. For a view centered on the VM, see the VM migration lifecycle.

 - Alternatively, if an application requires a database and a web server, the database can be migrated and started before the web server.

 Cutover to cloud.
-Run the VM in GCP in streaming mode.
+Run the VM in Compute Engine in streaming mode.
 This can be done per VM or using Waves for mass migration sprints.
 You can accomplish the following phases as part of the migration to cloud, using the Migration Wizard or using Waves.

-Phase 4: Detach.
-After determining that you can rely on the VMs in the cloud, schedule downtime to cut over your application to GCP.
+Detach.
+After determining that you can rely on the VMs in the cloud, schedule downtime to cut over your application to Google Cloud.
 This happens in two stages:

 - Detach the VM.
 Follow these instructions to detach a VM.